LewisAJones/StableIsotopeBias/README.md

 The data is organised in the folder "results" as follows:

 * **./results/SST/**
-This folder contains the data related to model temperature gradients, and global temperature estimates.
+This folder contains the data related to model temperature gradients and global temperature estimates.

 * **./results/spatial_stats/**
 This folder contains the data related to summary spatial statistics.